iOS 14.5+ Back to basics guide

 Probabilistic attribution is a form of attribution based on probabilities, not ID or device matching (known as deterministic attribution).
 It relies on machine learning and statistical modeling techniques to identify conversions to a high degree of probability, in a way that’s compliant with Apple’s guidelines.

-In the case of Adjust, probabilistic matching is our secondary attribution method.
-We use device details to attribute installs to clicks and impressions with matching characteristics.
+In the case of Adjust, probabilistic modeling is our secondary attribution method.
 As an MMP, we don't track or target users across sites or apps.
 Our only goal is to attribute an install to an engagement with some degree of certainty.
 Since 80% of installs happen within the first hour of a click, this type of attribution does not require any persistent ID.
 We are able to make predictions with temporary data (such as time of click, time of install, and basic device information) that becomes obsolete within a few hours.

-Probabilistic attribution isn’t meant to replace SKAdNetwork and will never be as accurate.
-However, it provides real assets to any advertisers running campaigns.
-Probabilistic attribution provides marketers with more visibility into creative data, enabling them to analyze creatives, build efficiency models around media spend, and improve ROI.
+Attribution via probabilistic modeling provides marketers with insight into creative data, enabling them to analyze creatives, build efficiency models around media spend, and improve ROI.
 However, combining attribution methods can create an issue with duplicated attribution.

 What is duplicated attribution?